shNext/Project-OS/README.md

 ## Considerations

 high-speed, connection, interfacing. <br/>
-explain the reason why I choose above three things as first.
+explain the reason why I choose above three things as first. <br/>

+high-speed for management. <br/>
+connection for enhancement, function, flexibility. <br/>
+interfacing for integration, extensibility. <br/>

+how to design os related with project, compiler, what is the advantage. <br/>
+everything doesnt have to do only on own os, for what. <br/>
+grouping function-specific os. <br/>
+do not associate with/think about platform. <br/>

+how to maximize usability of the system without idle. <br/>

+analyze, safety, security.

 ## Reference